S/Y Vela Build Blog

 We’ve officially signed a contract to begin building our third Sea|mester vessel, S/Y Vela.

-Construction will start in June 2018 and the build will take around 15 months.
-Delivery of our new vessel is set for January 2020!
+Construction will start in June 2018 and the build will take around 18 months.
+The delivery of our new vessel is set for May 2020!
 Welcome to the family, Vela!